 The question is: How to free up space on MacBook?
-For some people this may be just a piece of cake, but there still the need to get the correct and appropriate guidance in order to avoid malfunction after the free up space done.
+For some people, this may be just a piece of cake, but they’re still the need to get the correct and appropriate guidance in order to avoid malfunction after the free up space done.
 There are some methods you can try to free up space on MacBook you can try.
 Please take a look one by one.

 Cleaning Up Space on MacBook Methods